suneric/course_projects/README.md

-# course_projects
+# class_projects

-My personal Course Projects of AEEM in University of Cincinnati
+This repo contains all the classes I participated in AEEM of UC.